w3f/polkadot-wiki/docs/learn/learn-treasury.md

 with the current default set to {{ spend_period }} days.
 The Treasury attempts to spend as many proposals in the queue as it can without running out of funds.

-Every spend period, the Council attempts to fund the approved proposals with the available funds in the Treasury.
-The Council will examine each approved proposal to determine which proposals will receive funding first.
-If the Treasury funds run out before the Council funds all of the approved proposals, those proposals are kept in the approved queue, and will receive funding in the following spend period.
+Treasury payout is an automatic process:

-Treasury payout is an automatic process.
+- If the Treasury funds run out with remaining approved proposals to fund, those proposals are kept in the approved queue, and will receive funding in the following spend period.

-If the Treasury ends a spend period without spending all of its funds, it suffers a burn of a percentage of its funds - thereby causing deflationary pressure.
+- If the Treasury ends a spend period without spending all of its funds, it suffers a burn of a percentage of its funds - thereby causing deflationary pressure.
 This encourages the spending of the funds in the Treasury by Polkadot's governance system.
 {{ polkadot: This percentage is currently at 1%